Kuuzoo/highphone-radio/readme.md

 > And for the radio js, place it into the javascript app folder.

 ### Problems and Bugs:
-> If you have any bugs or problems with the app, I will not provide support for it.
+> If you have any bugs or problems with the app, I will **NOT** provide support for it.